au-nlp/project-milestone-p2-group1/README.md

 ## Contributions

 Our project makes the following key contributions to the field of style transfer and summarization:
--   **Robust Gen Z Dictionary**: We constructed a unified dictionary of **1,888 unique slang terms** by merging and standardizing three fragmented open-source datasets (MLBtrio, Programmer-RD-AI, and Kaggle), resolving issues of duplication and missing context.
+-   **Robust Gen Z Dictionary**: We constructed and enchanced a unified dictionary of **1,888 unique slang terms** by merging and standardizing three fragmented open-source datasets (MLBtrio, Programmer-RD-AI, and Kaggle), resolving issues of duplication and missing context.
 -   **Large-Scale Synthetic Corpus**: We generated **116,578 high-quality parallel training pairs** (standard TL;DR $\to$ Gen Z TL;DR).
 This was achieved using a retrieval-augmented generation pipeline where **OpenAI GPT OSS 120B** rewrote summaries guided by semantically relevant slang embeddings.
--  **Supervised Fine-Tuning Evaluation**: We successfully fine-tuned and compared **T5-small** and **BART-base** architectures, demonstrating that BART-base significantly outperforms T5 in preserving meaning while adopting the target style.
+-  **Supervised Fine-Tuning Evaluation**: We fine-tuned and compared **T5-small** and **BART-base** architectures, demonstrating that BART-base outperforms T5 in preserving meaning while adopting the target style.

 ## Methods

 ### Data Analysis